netsage-project/netsage-pipeline/website/docs/deploy/docker_install_simple.md

  - sflow-collector   (receives sflow data and writes nfcapd files)
  - netflow-collector   (receives netflow data and writes nfcapd files)
  - importer   (reads nfcapd files and puts flows into a local rabbit queue)
- - logstash   (logstash pipeline that processes flows and sends them to, by default, netsage-elk1.grnoc.iu.edu)
+ - logstash   (logstash pipeline that processes flows and sends them to their final destination, by default a local rabbit queue)
  - ofelia   (cron-like downloading of files used by the logstash pipeline)

-The code and configs for the importer and logstash pipeline can be viewed in this github repo (netsage-project/netsage-pipeline).
+The code and configs for the importer and logstash pipeline can be viewed in the netsage-project/netsage-pipeline github repo.
 See netsage-project/docker-nfdump-collector for code related to the collectors.

 ### 1. Set up Data Sources